gbin-org/alignment-editor-rcl/README.md

 #### `referenceSegments`

 Represents the reference text -- a previously aligned translation of the source that users will align their target to.
-Reference text mode is enabled by providing reference text segments.
+Reference text mode is enabled by providing `referenceSegments` and `referenceLinks`.
 In reference text mode users can only align to the reference text.
-Reference links must be supplied.

 An array of objects that implement: `{ text: string, type: 'source'|'target'|'reference', position: number}`

 #### `referenceLinks`

 A set of links that describes the alignment of the reference text to the source.
+Reference text mode is enabled by providing `referenceSegments` and `referenceLinks`.

 An array of objects that implement: `{ sources: number[], target: number[], type: 'manual'|'machine' }`